-A UX research plan is a document used to organize all the most relevant information regarding the purpose, methods, organization, logistics, and timing of the planned UX Research.
+A UX research plan (or a user research plan) is a document used to organize all the most relevant information regarding the purpose, methods, organization, logistics, and timing of the planned UX research.

 Creating a User Experience research plan may seem straightforward, but one perfect method doesn't exist.